 Australians have to pay a reciprocity fee if they enter Chile at Santiago International airport.
 You can pay for this in cash on arrival.

-All non-UK nationals should check with their nearest Argentine consulates for the latest visa and fee information.
+All non-UK nationals should check with their nearest Chilean consulates for the latest visa and fee information.

 Official name: Republic of Chile

 Country population: 17,000,000

 Largest cities: Santiago, Concepcion, Valparaiso

 Official currency: Chilean Peso

 Time zone: GMT-5 in winter (Mar-Sep) and GMT-4 in summer (Sep-Mar)

 Being at altitude, especially in the tropics, is usually a pleasure as it isn’t so hot, there are few insects and the air is clear.

 However, when gaining altitude, air pressure drops and the amount of oxygen reaching the lungs is reduced.
 Although we build plenty of acclimatisation time into our itineraries, certain ill-effects are possible.
 Nevertheless, all of these can be minimised or prevented if care is taken.